arslanmit/customer-care-ai/docs/ARCHITECTURE.md

 | FileEventBroker  | Writes an append-only event log to `data/events.json`.         |
 | Streamlit        | Visualises conversation logs for analytics.                    |
 | Cloud Build      | Builds the Docker image and deploys to Cloud Run.              |

+External clients (a simple HTML page or a future React app) communicate with Rasa via the REST channel.
+An optional FastAPI service supplies JWT-based authentication if required.

 ### Rasa Settings